Updated on September 2, 2022 by Sarina

 This will neatly finish the seam allowance without any bulk or any fraying of cut edges.

 You can also bind the edges with a Hong Kong finish using fabric strips or bias tape or go the whole way for a french seam.
 Check out the post on sewing a french seam.

-Related posts : Sheer Transparent fabrics; Different types of Interfacing; How to prevent puckering while sewing; Different types of lace fabrics ; Different types of net fabrics ; Best thin lightweight fabrics; Sewing tips and techniques.
+Related posts : Sheer see through fabric names; Tips to prevent puckering while sewing; Different names for lace fabrics ; Different kinds of net fabrics ; Best lightweight fabrics; Sewing secrets and other techniques.